 Set between the years 1900-1971 it follows Charlie on his journey to open the biggest barrow in the world.
 Truthfully speaking, I never expected the book to be so thrilling and entertaining.
 But Archer has his way in keeping the reader enthralled at every word and page.
 You never know what will happen next and there are bits and pieces that will surprise you now and then.

-Coming to the story, As the Crow Flies begins when Charlie is a 5 year old boy.
-It then follows him through various stages in his life until he is a very rich and successful business man.
+Coming to the story, As the Crow Flies begins when Charlie is a 5-year-old boy.
+It then follows him through various stages in his life until he is a very rich and successful businessman.
 Ending with him owning the largest set of shops in London.
 His journey towards his goal takes him through various relationships in his life, both the world wars and personal loss.
-It is a rags to riches story that is told through the point of view of all the main characters as the story progresses.
+It is a rag to riches story that is told through the point of view of all the main characters as the story progresses.

 Jeffrey Archer describes the entire plot so well, he gives us an inside look into the cut-throat business of retail and luxury.
 I wouldn’t blame you if you felt inspired to open your own set of shops after reading this book.

 Being a total of 596 pages, the book is an easy read.
 I would recommend it to anyone who is interested in a new book.